-Domain: E7 Activity Range: E7 Activity
+Domain: E7 Activity

+Range: E7 Activity

+Quantification: many to many (0,n:0,n)

-Scope note: This property describes the relationship between an E7 Activity and an activity that it is intended as a preparation for.
+Scope note: This property describes the relationship between a preparatory activity and the activity it is intended for.

 This may involve activities in preparation for other activities, or orders and other organisational activities, which lead to some other specific activity.